 n.b. the easiest option for the listener is with the subscribe page URL as it includes deep-links to the apps which support access to a restricted RSS feeds.
 This means the listener can open their own personal feed by clicking or tapping one of the links below:

 Please note that users must have the selected app installed on their device for the deep-link to work.

 Omny Studio's restricted content access system is designed to be secure and uses randomized tokens, signing keys and cryptographic hashing to ensure authorized members can only access the content that has been shared with them.

-To revoke a member's access, you can either reset their token or delete the member under program settings - restricted access:
+To revoke a member's access, you can either reset their token, pause their access or delete the member under Program settings > Restricted content access:

 Ad-free access toggle